-PURPOSE OF BRIEFING SESSIONS
+PURPOSE OF COUNCIL MEETINGS

-Briefing Sessions will involve Elected Members, employees as determined by the Chief Executive Officer and external advisors (where appropriate) and will be open to the public.
+Council Meetings will involve Elected Members, employees as determined by the Chief Executive Officer and external advisors (where appropriate) and will be open to the public.
+Council Meetings are formal meetings where Elected Members consider and make decisions on matters.